-Read what OECD bloggers have to say about topics as varied as air pollution, biodiversity, Paris Climate Agreement, environmental policies, green growth, investment, waste and water.
-Join the discussion on one or more of our blogs.
-Our latest blog: Urban green growth is about asking the right questions at the right time.
+Read what OECD bloggers have to say about topics as varied as air pollution, biodiversity, climate, environmental policies, green growth, investment, waste and water.
+Join the discussion on our latest blog: What’s Good for the Climate Can Be Good for Growth Too.

 Ce Collaboratif mène et coordonne des travaux visant à améliorer l'identification et la mesure des flux de finance climat privée dans l'effort international dans la lutte contre le changement climatique.
 Le récent rapport explore des méthodes économétriques afin d’estimer la finance privée mobilisée par l’action publique du secteur des énergies renouvelables.
 Plus d'informations sur le programme pour 2017.

 The Global Forum was held on 12-13 September 2017 to discuss the themes of the 2018 facilitative dialogue, transparency of mitigation action and climate finance, and accounting for NDCs; the Forum brought together approximately 200 delegates from both OECD and non-OECD countries.

 Following the 2010 request by Kazakhstan to initiate an NPD on water, the NPD process started in the country in 2012.
 This page provides further information about the NPD process and its achievements in Kazakhstan.